Bodyweight exercises need to be part of your program if you want to get jacked.

 To do this exercise simply bend one knee behind you and squat straight down to the floor.
 It’s like a pistol squat only the leg is bent behind you instead of straight out in front of you.

-Touch the back knee to the ground and then stand back up.
+Touch the back knee to a padded surface and then stand back up.
 The range of motion is far less so this is often a good first progression into pistol squats.
+As you get stronger and better at skater squats you can stand up a low box while doing them to increase the range of motion.

 While pistol squats take care of most of your lower body needs you may want to include some hip extension work to make sure you have all your bases covered.